eloisebarrow/recurring-queries-api/README.md

 ## To Do

 - add user_id field (either optional input or column in table + search filter)
+- handle API errors - general handling DONE, wip clear table of previous submission results + clearer error messaging (working logic: 403s indicate invalid host/key submission)
+- add message for form submissions that have no results (empty array returned from API)
 - Determine how to display a query that has been cancelled but persists in the recurring queries list (may be able to use https://dashapi.chartbeat.com/query/v2/combined/list/)
 - add CB fonts
 - remove trailing comma from metadata
 - determine secure way to submit API key
-- handle API errors - general handling DONE, wip clear table of previous submission results + clearer error messaging (working logic: 403s indicate invalid host/key submission)
-- add message for form submissions that have no results

 ## Completed Tasks

 - change timestamp formatting from unix
-- add Cancel button to CollapsibleTable
+- add Cancel button to CollapsibleTable (currently commented out)

 ## Errors